-On June 2, 2021, 34th Street drew down \$50,000 of borrowings under the Third Amended JPM Credit Facility.
+On June 2, 2021 and October 19, 2021, 34th Street drew down \$50,000 and \$25,000 of borrowings under the Third Amended JPM Credit Facility, respectively.

 Interest is payable quarterly in arrears.
 34th Street may prepay advances pursuant to the terms and conditions of the Third Amended JPM Credit Facility, subject to a 1% premium in certain circumstances.
 In addition, 34th Street will be subject to a non-usage fee of 1.0% per year on the amount, if any, of the aggregate principal amount available under the Third Amended JPM Credit Facility that has not been borrowed through May 14, 2023.
 The non-usage fees, if any, are payable quarterly in arrears.